 Alejandra Pérez Núñez is a sound artist, hacktivist and media designer.
-Her work focuses on the study of Antarctica and encompasses sound, performance, video, installation, as well as site-specific and land art interventions.
-And well as the use of.
-Free Libre Open Source technologies.
-She is currently based in Chile where she works at the Chilean Antarctic Institute and teaches at the Geology School in the Faculty of Physics and Mathematical Sciences, the University of Chile.
+Her work focuses on the study of Antarctica and uses sound, performance, video, installation, site-specific, Free Libre Open Source technologies and land art interventions.
+She is currently based in Chile, working at the Chilean Antarctic Institute and teaching at the Geology School in the Faculty of Physics and Mathematical Sciences at the University of Chile.

-She is currently presenting Hacking Antartica, a solo show at London Gallery West until 28th January.
-Hacking Antarctica explores artistic responses that interrogate the chasm now apparent between humans and nature and proposes a methodology for artistic research based on hacking.
-The exhibition showcases artworks that challenge representations of the polar continent and embrace the concept of site as a media that reinforces the productive character of art.
+She is currently presenting Hacking Antarctica, a solo show at London Gallery West until January 28.
+Hacking Antarctica explores artistic responses that interrogate the chasm between humans and nature and proposes a methodology for artistic research based on hacking.
+The exhibition showcases artworks that challenge representations of the polar continent and embrace the concept of a site as a media that reinforces the productive character of art.

-On Monday 21st Jan the artist will be presenting her work with a talk form 5-6 pm.
+On Monday, January 21, the artist will present her work with a talk from 5-6 pm.